brain-tec/odoo-robot-framework/README.md

 git clone https://github.com/brain-tec/odoo-robot-framework.git
 ```

--- Run tests
+## Run tests

-Save the testfile (from SE Builder) in the same directory as the odoo-robot-framework
+Save the testfile (from SE Builder) in the same directory as the odoo-robot-framework and execute
 ```bash
 pybot testfile.txt
 ```